keesvv/zen-zsh-theme/README.md

 # Compatibility

-> This theme **ONLY** functions correctly if you have a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) installed on your system.
+> This theme **ONLY** functions correctly if you have a [NerdFonts-patched font](https://nerdfonts.com/#downloads) installed on your system.

+If you have a NerdFonts-patched font installed on your system, make sure you **also have the font selected as default in your terminal**.

-To test if your terminal and font support it, check that all the necessary characters are supported by copying the following command to your terminal: `echo "\ue0b0 \u00b1 \ue0a0 \u27a6 \u2718 \u26a1 \u2699"`.
+To test if your terminal and font support it, check that all the necessary characters are supported by copying the following command to your terminal: `echo -e "\ue602 \ue725 \ue5ff \uf023 \uf132 \uf0e7 \uf00d \u23fe"`.
 The result should look like this:

 ![Character Example](https://gist.githubusercontent.com/agnoster/3712874/raw/characters.png)